 Kuri lay in her bed and stared at the ceiling.
 She'd been doing so for the past hour.

 "Peko, do you think he's mad at me?"
 Kuri asked her digimon partner.

 "I don't know." the Patamon replied, busily munching on a candy bar.
-"Probably more mad at TK and Kari.
+"He's probably more mad at TK and Kari.
 Why do you even care so much?"